Lisa LoCicero: Career

 In 2008, LoCicero appeared on It's Always Sunny in Philadelphia.
 She next began portraying the role of Olivia Falconeri on General Hospital in September 2008.
 In 2011, she appeared on Rizzoli & Isles as a murder suspect.

 Personal life

-LoCicero was born in Grosse Pointe, Michigan on April 18 1970, and she is a graduate of the American Academy of Dramatic Arts.
+LoCicero was born in Grosse Pointe, Michigan on April 18, 1970, and she is a graduate of the American Academy of Dramatic Arts.

-In 2001, LoCicero and husband Michael Patrick Jann had a son, Lukas.
+In 2001, LoCicero and her husband Michael Patrick Jann, had a son, Lukas.

 On June 2, 2015, LoCicero announced on her official Twitter account that she gave birth to a daughter, Verity Marion, on May 30.